godotengine/godot-docs/tutorials/viewports/using_viewport_as_texture.rst

                          dot(hash(i + vec3(1.0, 1.0, 1.0)), f - vec3(1.0, 1.0, 1.0)), u.x), u.y), u.z );
     }

 .. note:: All credit goes to the author, Inigo Quilez.
-It is published with the ``MIT`` licence.
+It is published under the ``MIT`` licence.

 Now to use ``noise``, add the following to the    ``fragment`` function: